-In part 1 we analyzed the ethical or practical take on time of the Stoic philosopher Seneca.
-He characterized it as the only possession man can have.
+In part 1 we analysed the ethical or practical take on time of the Stoic philosopher Seneca.
+He characterised it as the only possession man can have.
 Time appeared to be the place of the dispersal of human life.
 But what is time?
 Do we perceive it passively as something external?

 The most profound things are the most common – they make us wonder when we stop receiving them and attempt to perceive.
 Time is one of them.
 Everyday life greatly depends on a notion of time and its application.
 The notion comes from everyday experience, but it should be refined in order be able to contemplate over profound questions.

 We will examine in the article how Augustine reconstructs the way the concept of time appeared out of human experience.
 One can say that eventually he does not give a definition of time, yet, as we believe, he intimates what that is, and also shows the activity of consciousness with its three acts in the construction with the prominent role of memory as that which makes time extended.